 As the drawing shows, the speakers utilize Toggle Clamps which, after tightening, hold the speakers in place.
 Ensure that the toggle clamps are rotated into their "Home" position prior to installation.
-You will need to remove the grille in order to access the toggle clamp screws.
-To remove the grille from the speaker, pull at the grille's edge.
-A tool is supplied that can be inserted through a perforation at the grille's edge.
-Pull the grille outward after insertion of the tool.

 Verify that the speaker fits properly into the cut-out and then remove the speaker from the hole.